 Your family business doesn’t have to be a source of frustration and anxiety as it often becomes for so many families.
-Family business disagreements can lead to estrangement in family relationships that last for generations.
+Family business disagreements can lead to estrangement in family relationships that can last for generations.

 Communication skills are needed.
 Think about it.
 We are linguistic beings – words are the water we swim in.
 Like the fish in water, language is so much a part of our world we almost forget it’s there.
-In families the way we speak to each other becomes ingrained and trained at a very early age.
+In families, the way we speak to each other becomes ingrained and trained at a very early age.
 Being witness to many family business families, I have found a very predictable set of mistakes family members make that could be avoided.